 Purchase, Registration, and Payment stage

-- Course price does not coincide with perceived value of the course
+- The course price does not coincide with the perceived value of the course

-- Online enrollment and/or payment process is too difficult to navigate
+- The online enrollment and/or payment process is too difficult to navigate

 - Inadequate support for enrollment and payment process

 Preparation prior to course start date stage

 - Information is lacking on how to log in

 - Trouble using the technology used to navigate the LMS for the online course